-How to Run a one-way anova in spss: A Comprehensive Guide for Beginners
+How to Run a one-way ANOVA in SPSS: A Comprehensive Guide for Beginners

 In this comprehensive tutorial, we will explore how you can perform a one-way anova in spss.
 You will gain an in-depth understanding of one-way anova assumptions, as well as, understanding how to run a one-way anova in SPSS step by step.

-What is a One Way ANOVA Test ?
+What is a One-way ANOVA Test ?

 One-way ANOVA also called one-way analysis of variance (ANOVA) test is an inferential statistics test widely used in research.
 In particular, it is a statistical test used to determine whether there exists any statistically significant differences between two or more independent groups (factors).
 In other words, a one-way anova test allows you to examine the impact of a categorical variable with three or more groups, referred to as the factor, on a continuous dependent variable.
 It serves as an extension of the t-test, which is used for comparing means between two independent samples, but ANOVA facilitates the comparison among more than two groups.